SvenMichaelKlose/tunix/BLOG.md

 was plain broken.
 Luckily, someone just sent the right ticket.
 It was bad.
 No-one could boot it, because I had a "local" config.
 Surfed the wave and brought objects of both worlds, JavaScript and PHP, a bit closer.
-The TUNIX Lisp object piece could be placed well there.
+The TUNIX Lisp object piece should be there for tré's Common Lisp target.
 Took about all Saturday – actually I started at around 7:00am and it's now 03:00am.
 But I squeezed in a couple of naps.
 Am very happy with the improvements.  tré has a half done rehaul of the JS/PHP object wrappers and I wanted function overloading too.
 Hard to believe that in 2011 the compiler was able to compile itself to JS.
-Apps had to be written.
+Business apps had to be written, so there was no mercy.
+Yes, it paid out back then.

 Ahyeah, right, I wanted to wrap up the assembler and plug the thing into VICE.

 # 2024-12-12